Sivarulrasa Gallery Signals Solo Exhibition Exhibition Sept - Oct 2025

 This series revisits some of my earliest collage work in which I tore up an old encyclopaedia and arranged the pictures against an abstract background.
 Since then I’ve expanded my repertoire of imagery.
 My backgrounds are also more complex.
 I incorporate minerals like quartz, mica and imitation gold leaf.
 The drawings and photographs represent the culture of previous generations.
 If a particular element makes me chuckle, I usually include it.
 I enjoy the process of reframing history because I can insert indicators of how our perspectives have changed.Looking back gives me a broader perspective for facing whatever lies ahead.

-Artist Statement, Cast Skull Works
+Cast Skull Works

-My sculptural works are a series of cast human skulls and hands.
+My sculptural works are a series of cast human skulls, vertebrae and hands.
 They resemble human/animal hybrids that signify our connection to the land and the reality of our interdependence with other species.
 They remind us that we too, are animals.
 The underlying purpose of this work is to invite a deeper consideration of cross-species relations through more ecologically mindful values.